 Housing Choice Vouchers, known as Section 8, let you rent from private landlords while HUD pays part of the rent.
 Veterans may also qualify for HUD-VASH, which combines housing assistance with case management services.
 Learn more at HUD’s Public Housing page.

-If you are exploring your options, a Housing Counseling Appointment can help you understand which programs might accept you and how to apply.
+If you are exploring your options and have questions, reach out for a Housing Counseling Appointment to help you understand which programs might accept you and how to apply.

 If you want to move to a city with strong job growth but high rent, there are ways to bridge the gap.
 Consider renting a room, finding roommates, or choosing a smaller apartment type.
 Sharing space keeps the price manageable and helps you save toward your next step.